Additional Important Safety Information

 Tardive dyskinesia (TD) has occurred in patients treated with antipsychotic drugs, including VERSACLOZ.
 The syndrome consists of potentially irreversible, involuntary, dyskinetic movements.
 The risk of TD and the likelihood that it will become irreversible are believed to increase with greater durations of treatment and higher total cumulative doses.
 However, the syndrome can develop after relatively brief treatment periods at low doses.
 Prescribe VERSACLOZ in a manner that is most likely to minimize the risk of developing TD.
 Use the lowest effective dose and the shortest duration necessary to control symptoms.
 Periodically assess the need for continued treatment.
 Consider discontinuing treatment if TD occurs.
 However, some patients may require treatment with VERSACLOZ despite the presence of the syndrome.

-There is no known treatment for TD.
-However, the syndrome may remit partially or completely if treatment is discontinued.
+TD may remit partially or completely if treatment is discontinued.
 Antipsychotic treatment, itself, may suppress (or partially suppress) the signs and symptoms, and it has the potential to mask the underlying process.
 The effect of symptom suppression on the long-term course of TD is unknown.

 Cerebrovascular Adverse Reactions